GiGeno/zig-neb/README.md

 # zig-neb

-playing around with coding
+This repository is for playing around with coding.

-This is a playground for different coding problems.
+Will be used as a playground for different coding problems.